Pechi77/yts2lb/README.md

 ## Usage

-1. Visit any movie page on YTS (e.g., https://yts.mx/movies/...)
+Visit any movie page on YTS (e.g., https://yts.mx/movies/...)
-2. Look for the green "Open in Letterboxd" button next to the subtitle download button
+1. Look for the green "Open in Letterboxd" button next to the subtitle download button
-3. Click to open the movie in Letterboxd in a new tab
+2. Click to open the movie in Letterboxd in a new tab

+Also Visit any movie page on Letterboxd (e.g., https://letterboxd.com/film/...)
+1. Look for the green "YTS" next to Releases
+2. Click to open the movie in YTS in a new tab

 ## Screenshots

 [Add a screenshot showing the Letterboxd button on YTS page]

-## Technical Details

-- Uses Chrome's Manifest V3
-- Checks Letterboxd URL existence before redirecting
-- Handles special characters in movie titles
-- Maintains consistent styling with YTS

 ## Contributing